 For starters, the whole hike is about 21 to 23 miles, depending on which trail is taken to/from the South Rim.
 That’s a pretty long day for most people.
 From the North Rim, it’s 14 miles down to the Colorado River and 6000′ of elevation change.
 From the South Rim, the South Kaibab trail is 7 miles to the river and the Bright Angel trail is 9 miles, with 5000′ of elevation change.
 The river sits at 2500′.

-We start at 6:10 from the trailhead, after walking in the dark about a mile from the campground.
+We start at 6:10 am from the trailhead, after walking in the dark about a mile from the campground.
 The morning light is good and just keeps getting better as we go down.
-There are tons of people on the trail already but at least the tread is easy and wide.
+There are tons of people on the trail already and the tread is easy and wide.
 Not surprisingly, our pace is faster than most and we overtake everyone.

 The walls change color constantly, both from the sunlight and from the changes in layers of rock.
 The geology of the canyon is well described but don’t ask me for all layer names.
 I just appreciate the representation of the millions of years it took to create.

 We arrive at the bottom of the canyon at noon, just in time for a nice lunch on the beach, watching the river go by.
 I crossed near the headwaters of the Colorado River in Rocky Mountain National Park, just around a month and a half ago.
-Both me and the water have come a long ways.
+The water and I have come a long way.

 The bottom is swarming with people but fortunately the trail heading up isn’t as crowded.
-We start up by crossing a steel bridge over the river and going through a tunnel on the otherside.
+We cross a steel bridge over the river and go through a tunnel on the other side.
 Then the climb really begins.
-Thousands of wooden planks and rocks are secured into the canyon walls, creating an endless stairstepping machine.
+Thousands of wooden planks and rocks are secured into the canyon walls, creating an endless stair-stepping machine.
 I’m going to need a distraction or motivating objective for this climb.